• Skip to Content

 16. Doctor of Philosophy in Marine Biology

-The PhD degree in Marine Biology focuses on independently supervised research complemented by formal coursework.
-Essential components of the program include a diverse curriculum focusing on ecology and evolution of marine organisms and quantitative analysis; and original, supervised scholarly research in marine biology, to be written and ...
+The Doctor of Philosophy (PhD) degree in Marine Biology focuses on independently supervised research complemented by formal coursework.
+Essential components of the program include a diverse curriculum focusing on ecology and evolution of marine organisms and quantitative analysis; and original, supervised scholarly research in marine biology ...

 Foundation Building.
 To ensure that students have the fundamentals of the disciplines of Ecology, Evolution, and Marine Biology, students are required to take EEMB 508 and EEMB 509 in the fall and winter of their first year.
 UCSB is a highly interdisciplinary campus, and students are encouraged to take advantage of graduate level courses and seminars in EEMB and in other departments to further ...